touhid-ufl/gator-mate/README.md

 ---

 ### ♿ Accessibility for the Visually Impaired
 Student can specify if they need any accessibility aid.
 Our intelligent AI system automatically describes out loud visual slide content, ensuring accessibility for blind and visually impaired learners.
-Note that it even **slows down narration speed** when needed for better comprehension.
+Note that it even **slows down narration speed** and adds more pauses considering impairment.

 https://github.com/user-attachments/assets/a891c1c0-8dcc-4de5-b668-f4dbeada91f8